masol/logicai/README.md

 ## Difference from Chain of Thought (COT):

 - COT method: Guides LLM linear thinking through "step by step" prompts
 - Our method: First obtains initial workflow by asking "what are the best practice steps to achieve XXX deliverables" (leveraging LLM intuition), then performs type analysis on inputs/outputs of each workflow step, builds classification trees, recursively explores processing rules, forming a logical world.
-By querying this logical world to analyze and improve workflows, the logical world (ontological space) and workflow implementation evolve synchronously during this process.
+By querying this logical world to analyze and improve workflows, the logical world (ontological space) and workflow implementation evolve synchronously during this process.This introduces the concept of COB (Chain of Behavior) - details will be described in a paper.

 ## Differences from Reasoning + Acting (ReAct):